One Day Lobster Sale Event

-Our one day Lobster Sale event is on Saturday, June 15.
-Get live Maine lobster for only $9.99 each, beginning at 10:00 AM and while supplies last!
+Our one day Lobster Sale event returns on Saturday, September 3.
+Get live Maine lobster for only $12.99 each, beginning at 10:00 AM and while supplies last!

 Don’t forget to grab some butter or lemon to top it off and some corn on the cob or a nice salad for the side!